 Simple English definitions for legal terms

-Read a random definition: cross-complaint
+Read a random definition: return of writ

 The corpus delicti rule is a law that says a prosecutor cannot prove someone is guilty of a crime just by using what the person said outside of court.
 They need other evidence to prove the crime happened.
 This is to make sure people are not wrongly accused and convicted based only on what they said.